9. Ethical Investments

 Ethical investments policy

-- The Social Workers Benevolent Trust invests funds with various third party organisations through the investment of surplus funds and endowments.
+- The Social Workers Benevolent Trust will develop a portfolio of investments with various third-party organisations through the investment of surplus funds and endowments.
 On occasion it may also makes investments in other related parties as these opportunities arise.

 - In order to ensure compliance with this policy the Trust will:

-- Consider the ethical implications of all future investments alongside other opportunities.
+- consider the ethical implications of all future investments alongside other opportunities and

-- Ensure that fund managers responsible for the Trusts investments are operating to socially responsible objectives consistent with those of the Trust, as notified through the trusts investment restriction instruction excluding investments specifically regarding Human Rights and Armaments.
+- ensure that fund managers responsible for the Trust’s portfolio are operating to socially responsible objectives consistent with those above